Worse Is Over, But Prices Won't Fall

 What can make inflation worse?
 The dollar can appreciate, and this increases inflation because of imported products consumed directly by people and costs in companies that work with raw materials from abroad.
 The international price of oil and other commodities (such as food) can also get in the way.
 But for now, we should see a easing of inflation in the second half of the year, says Cristiane Quartaroli, economist at Banco Ourinvest.

-Some situations that make the dollar rise are global inflation, the war between Ukraine and Russia and public spending with extra government funding for social assistance.
+Some situations that make the dollar rise are global inflation, the war between Ukraine and Russia, public spending with extra government funding for social assistance and high interest rates in the United States.